xycabcd/jpm/README.md

 ## Using JPM

 `org.codejive.jpm.Main` is the main class.
+The dependencies are needed to be included in classpath when running.

 Usage can be mostly seen in command line help.